tanguy-pauwels/rust-http-server/README.md

 This project is purely for educational purposes and lacks robust error handling, scalability, and security features.
 Do not use it in production environments.

 # Next Steps
- - Add support for dynamic routing.
+ [] Add support for dynamic routing.
+ [] Add HTTP methods management
- - Explore asynchronous Rust to handle multiple connections.
+ [] Explore asynchronous Rust to handle multiple connections.
- - Implement a basic file server for serving static files.
+ [] Implement a basic file server for serving static files.